Odikanwa/LannisterPay/README.md

 ## API Reference

 ### Getting Started
 - Base URL: At present this API can only be run locally.
-PAI is hosted with Github pages at https://odikanwa.github.io/LannisterPay/.
+Static page is hosted at https://odikanwa.github.io/LannisterPay/.
 The backend app is hosted at the default, `http://127.0.0.1:5000/`.
 - Authentication: This version of the application does not require authentication.

 ### Endpoints

 #### POST /questions
 - General:
-    - Creates a new question using the submitted question, answer, difficulty and category.
-Returns the success value, id of the created question, current questions, total number of questions and categories to update the frontend.
+    - Implements a transaction payment splitting service (TPSS).
+The service calculates the amount due to one or more split payment “entities” as well as the amount left after all splits have been computed.
+Amounts and Balance is calculated in a linear FLAT-PERCENTAGE-RATIO manner.
     The expected input object pattern is given below.
+The SplitInfo array can only contain a minimum of 1 split entity and a maximum of 20 entities.
 ```
 {
     "ID": 13092,